 The Gobi Leave in Mongolia is an alluring and first-class resort for those searching for an experience.

-It covers more than 1.2 million square kilometres and is one of the biggest deserts on Earth.
+It covers more than 1.2 million square kilometres and is undoubtedly one of the largest deserts on this planet.
 Its scenes incorporate large-scale dunes, strong mountains, and gigantic fields.

 Far from a scant forest, the Gobi Desert teems with splendour and rich history.

-One of the most popular and wonderful locales for visitors in Mongolia is Khongor Els, or Sand Rises.
+One of the most popular and wonderful places for tourists in Mongolia is Khongor Els, or Sand Rises.

-These huge tubes spread for one hundred eighty kilometres, fly in the air, and hum deeply, ultimately leading to an almost magical revelation.
+These huge tubes spread for 180 kilometres, fly in the air, and hum deeply, ultimately leading to an almost magical revelation.

 Visitors can increase TIBBA for panoramic views of the scenic land.